-The crucial point is NOT that the government can make money appear out of nowhere like magic, that has always been trivial, the crucial point is what happens in the economy.
+The crucial point is NOT that the government can make money appear out of nowhere like magic, which has always been trivial, the crucial point is what happens in the economy.
 Stephanie Kelton does not tell us, most probably because she has no idea.

 As the correct analytical starting point, the pure production-consumption economy is defined with this set of macro axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

-Under the conditions of market clearing X=O and budget balancing C=Yw the price is given by P=C/X=W/R, i.e. the market clearing price is in the initial period equal to unit wage costs.
+Under the conditions of market-clearing X=O and budget-balancing C=Yw the price is given by P=C/X=W/R, i.e. the market-clearing price is in the initial period equal to unit wage costs.
 This is the most elementary form of the macroeconomic Law of Supply and Demand.
 For the graphical representation see Figure 1.#2

-Monetary profit for the economy as a whole is defined as Qm≡C−Yw and monetary saving as Sm≡Yw−C. It always holds Qm+Sm=0 or Qm=−Sm in other words, the business sector’s surplus = profit (deficit = loss) equals the household sector’s deficit = dissaving (surplus = saving).
+Monetary profit for the economy as a whole is defined as Qm≡C−Yw and monetary saving as Sm≡Yw−C. It always holds Qm+Sm=0 or Qm≡−Sm in other words, the business sector’s surplus = profit (deficit = loss) equals the household sector’s deficit = dissaving (surplus = saving).
 This is the most elementary form of the macroeconomic Profit Law.
 Under the condition of budget balancing, total monetary profit is zero.

 Now, the government decides that in the next period every American should get a pony.
-So, government expenditures in period 1 are Cg1 and taxes T are zero.
-The government runs a deficit, the money comes from the central bank, i.e. is created out of nothing.
+So, government expenditures in period 1 are Cg1, and taxes T are zero.
+The government runs a deficit, the money comes from the Central Bank, i.e. is created out of nothing.